yidarvin/wedding/README.md

 You need [ImageMagick](https://imagemagick.org/) and [Potrace](http://potrace.sourceforge.net/).

 Installation directions for ImageMagick can be found on their [download site](https://imagemagick.org/script/download.php).
 Alternatively, you can download the MacOS version at [this link](https://imagemagick.org/download/binaries/ImageMagick-x86_64-apple-darwin19.0.0.tar.gz).
-Extract the contents and set the `MAGICK_HOME` environment variable congratulations the extracted path.
+Extract the contents and set the `MAGICK_HOME` environment variable to the extracted path.
 Similarly, add the `bin` subdirectory to `PATH` and the `lib` subdirectory to `DYLD_LIBRARY_PATH`.

 ```
 export MAGICK_HOME="$HOME/ImageMagick-7.0.9"